sensu/sensu-docs/README.md

 yarn run server --layoutDir=offline
 ```

-To exclude content from the offline documentation, add this line to a markdown file's front matter:
+To exclude content from the offline documentation, add this line to the front matter in the markdown file:

 ```
 offline: false